astropy/astropy-APEs/APE14.rst

   through thin wrappers, and which will allow functionality accessing the WCS objects to be agnostic of the actual WCS representation.
 We want this API to be as simple as possible and mainly return simple Python objects such as strings, lists and arrays.
-We refer to this as the ‘low-level’ API.
+We refer to this as the 'low-level' API.

 * To develop a high-level Astropy WCS object that can wrap any WCS object providing the low-level API and be smarter about the kinds of objects to